wp-plugins/wp-lister-for-ebay/readme.txt

 = Does WP-Lister support windows servers? =

-Nope.
+No, and there are no plans on adding support for IIS.

 = Are there any more FAQ? =

 Yes, there are more questions and answers on http://www.wplab.com/plugins/wp-lister/faq/

-= Any plans for WP-Lister for Amazon? =
+= What about for WP-Lister for Amazon? =

-Working on it.
-Contact us if you want to become a beta tester.
+WP-Lister for Amazon is currently in beta.
+You are welcome to follow the development on wplab.com - a free version on wordpress.org should follow later this year.

 == Screenshots ==